 5. After the Storm

 Assess the amount of damage done to your property and animals.
 Identify all animals to ensure that none have gone missing.
 If there are any dead animals, remove them immediately and bury them four feet deep covered with lime to eliminate the spreading of disease.
 Remove any hazardous material that would immediately pose a threat to you or your animals.
 If any of your animals are lost or you find a neighbor’s animal, contact your local auction barn to list those missing.

 Natural disasters do not wait, so it’s better to be prepared than sorry.
-As horses are larger animals with varying needs including transportation, your plan will need to be comprehensive and thought ahead of time.
+Since horses are larger animals with varying needs, including transportation, your plan will need to be comprehensive and thought out ahead of time.
 The more planning you implement for your animals, the safer they will be in the event of a natural disaster.